Expert Foot & Ankle Treatment from Michigan’s #1 Podiatrist - Balance Foot & Ankle Specialist

 Can You Walk Without a Big Toe?
-[Living with a Big Toe Amputation]
+(Living with a Big Toe Amputation)

 If you have a big toe amputation, Don’t Lose HOPE!
 We answer if you can walk without a big toe, the best big toe amputation shoes & MORE!

-Can you walk without a big toe?
+can you still walk without a big toe

 • We will does tell patients that the average healing time for a big toe amputation takes about 2-3 weeks for the skin to heal.